strykeforce/quickstart/README.md

 Follow the steps below to use our quickstart repository.

-1. Fork this repo.
-This will let you practice making changes and committing them to your own GitHub account.
+1. Download an [archive](https://github.com/strykeforce/quickstart/releases) or fork this repo.
+Forking will let you practice making changes and committing them to your own GitHub account.
 2. Clone the repository you just forked to your development computer.
 3. Open a terminal window and change directory to the `quickstart` directory you just cloned to your development computer.
 4. Run `./gradlew idea` on macOS/Linux and `gradlew idea` on Windows to set up the project for IntelliJ.
 The first time you run this GradleRIO will download a bunch of dependencies.